 MY LOTTO KENYA 6/49—IS IT WORTH PLAYING?

 Kenya Lotto 6/49 does many things right.
 It has an affordable price point for tickets, it boasts decent jackpots that roll over, and the operators have made it possible for people to buy their tickets online.
 Unfortunately, the odds are ridiculously tough and the jackpots aren’t nearly big enough considering how slim your chances of winning are.
-Therefore, if you happen to be a resident of Kenya, this is certainly an OK national lottery, but overall we believe everyone would be much better off checking out the world’s best lotteries instead.
+Therefore, if you happen to be a resident of Kenya, this is certainly an OK national lottery, but overall there are many better lotteries out there to play.